QUICK TRAIL FACTS

 - Sights: Lake Auburn, forested shoreline

 While you’re not allowed to swim in Lake Auburn, the municipal drinking water supply, you can walk along public trails that bring you to lovely views of the lake.
-The Lake Auburn Watershed Protection Commission welcomes people to explore short paths at different points around the lake, including Whitman Spring Road, Pope Conservation Area (maintained by the Androscoggin Land Trust), and the two trails of this post: Salmon Point and Parcel 4.
+The Lake Auburn Watershed Protection Commission welcomes people to explore short paths at different points around the lake, including Whitman Spring Road, Pope Conservation Area (protected by the Androscoggin Land Trust), and the two trails of this post: Salmon Point and Parcel 4.

 The trail along Parcel 4 begins off fast Route 4.
 The best place to park is close to the public boat launch and then you can walk along the wide shoulder to the trailhead 0.25 miles north.
 What’s slightly confusing about this trail is that as you make your way along Route 4 to the official trailhead, you’ll pass a No Trespassing sign hanging from a metal chain across what looks like it could be a path into the conservation land.
 I ignored this, and tried to stick to the official trail, as the commission urges visitors to stick to marked trails.
 But besides the trailhead sign, the trail wasn’t obviously marked.
 Since I visited in winter, it also wasn’t too obvious where to go, but I did my best!
 The short trail runs along the edge of the lake, including to some open ledgy areas, and is beautiful.